nicoguaro/nicoguaro.github.io/posts/hermite_interp.rst

 .. title: Piecewise Hermite interpolation
 .. slug: hermite_interp
 .. date: 2017-06-22 16:24:44 UTC-05:00
-.. tags: mathjax, interpolation, finite elements, approximation, sympy, python
+.. tags: interpolation, finite elements, approximation, sympy, python
 .. category: Scientific Computing
-.. link:
-.. description:
 .. type: text
+.. has_math: yes

 In this post, we find the Hermite interpolation functions for the